Archive for December, 2009

 Week Five of the Elizabeth Gaskell Tour

-Posted by Rebecca Reid in Current Tours, Tour Schedule on December 14, 2009
+Posted by admin in Schedules and Updates, Tours on December 14, 2009

 This week, Gaskell visits five more bloggers with some more reviews.